 Having experienced “six weeks to live” was an incredibly hard journey for me and together with this amazing project, I hope to create awareness and help others during this very difficult time and most importantly, change lives.

 Through my journey, I realized how difficult the path that one has to walk is, whether you are the patient or the family of the patient.

-The non-profit raises funds and creates cancer awareness for those who have been diagnosed.
+The non-profit creates cancer awareness for those who have been diagnosed and offers Cancer Patient Navigation services.
 The organisation’s aim is to gather support from individuals and businesses who can contribute in any way they can.

 One out of four people are affected by cancer in South Africa.
 This staggering statistic makes one realise how prevalent the disease is and how important it is to be surrounded by friends and family for support.
 True to the saying, ‘cancer can be beaten’, however, it is essential that one obtains enough funds to combat the illness as quite a lot of money goes into the treatment of cancer.

-In collaboration with our Medical Experts and Filotimo Cancer Patient Navigators, we work harmoniously in all areas related to addressing Cancer control objectives in order to take care of patients.
+In collaboration with our Medical Experts and Filotimo Cancer Patient Navigators, we work harmoniously in all areas related to addressing Cancer control objectives in order to refer patients and provide support.
 Navigation is the individualized assistance given to patients to help overcome the challenges of the very daunting cancer journey, from diagnosis through treatment and into Survivorship.

 We continue to educate through various social media platforms and in person events.